family7733/E--learning/README.md

-# E--learning
-CampusConnect is a full-featured Web2-based e-learning platform tailored for college environments.
-It bridges the gap between students, faculty, and administration by offering powerful tools for course management, real-time performance tracking, lecture delivery, assignment submission, and more.
+CampusConnect is a next-generation web-based e-learning platform designed specifically for colleges to streamline academic workflows and enhance learning experiences.
+With dedicated portals for admins, faculty, and students, the platform centralizes course creation, lecture sharing, assignment management, grading, and performance tracking — all under one roof.